 OACAS works closely with its member Children’s Aid Societies to continually strengthen the sector and Children’s Aid capacity in areas of non-service delivery, such as board governance, data management, and labour relations.
 There are over 8,000 employees working for 47 Children’s Aid Societies across the province.

 Over the last decade there have been some major advancements in the operations excellence of child welfare.
 Based on recommendations from the Commission to Promote Sustainable Child Welfare, there were 7 Children’s Aid amalgamations across the province over the last five years.
-Additionally, the Ministry of Children and Youth Services has initiated the Child Protection Information Network to increase data and information management.
+Additionally, the Ministry of Children, Community and Social Servicess has initiated the Child Protection Information Network to increase data and information management.
 All these initiatives have had a major impact on how Children’s Aid Societies operate within the province.

 OACAS supports its members and the sector through project leadership, information sharing and coordination, change management support, and centralized program delivery and co-ordination.